LinkedIn Adds New Topic Prompts to Help Creators Build Their Presence in the App

 The initiative is part of LinkedIn’s broader effort to prompt more users to post more often, with LinkedIn also experimenting with AI-generated post prompts to help get you thinking about what you might want to post to maximize engagement with your in-app audience.

 Which, in some ways, feels a little inauthentic.
-The idea is that Creator Mode gives you a means to highlight your expertise and knowledge within your niche, but if LinkedIn’s doing all the curating for you, that feels like it could help people with less oversight, and insight, to gain more notoriety, without really understanding the full scope of the industry.
+The idea is that Creator Mode gives you a means to highlight your expertise and knowledge within your niche.
+But if LinkedIn’s doing all the curating for you, that feels like it could help people gain more notoriety with less oversight and insight, and without really understanding the full scope of the industry.

-Which, of course, is even worse if you start using AI to create those opinion posts for you, which could see LinkedIn flooded with a lot of empty opinions based on such, as opposed to facilitating genuine insight, and respective interaction with actual experts.
+Which, of course, is even worse if you start using AI to create those opinion posts for you.
+That could see LinkedIn flooded with a lot of empty opinions based on such, as opposed to facilitating genuine insight, and respective interaction with actual experts.

 Then again, your posts likely won’t get attention if your opinions are rubbish, so there is some need for original thinking on top of these prompts.
-But it does seem like this could get misused by some to improve their standing, with less actual research and experience required to make it look like you know what you’re talking about.
+But it does seem like this could get misused by some to improve their standing without doing the actual research and having the experience required to make it look like you know what you’re talking about.

 But either way, it will help LinkedIn to increase engagement, which remains at record high levels, as the platform continues to grow.